Does Eating Lentils Make Women More Sexy?

 Why lentils are among the best food for women’s sexual health

-The health benefits of lentils are linked with everything from the health of sexual hormones to improving mood.
+Lentil benefits are linked with everything from the health of sexual hormones to improving mood.
 And they’ve been found particularly beneficial to women.
 Here’s a look at all the reasons we recommend lentils for women as well as a few reasons these legumes can also benefit men’s health.

 View the list of all 10 Best Foods for Women